PreMiD/Schemas/schemas/metadata/README.md

 ## 1.3

-- Fixed validation for icons.
+- Fixes validation for icons.

 ## 1.2